.

 PERSONAL COMMUNICATIONS

-Wireless Internet is available at the resort courtyard and restaurant, it is less reliable within individual rooms.
-Computers/tablets aren’t available, so you will have to bring your own electronic devices.
-If you wish to call home, a public telephone box is available, and if you inform the staff at the start of the project they can take you to purchase an international calling card.
+Wireless Internet is available at the resort courtyard and restaurant but is less reliable in individual rooms.
+Computers/tablets aren’t available, so you must bring your own electronic devices.
+If you wish to call home, a public telephone box is available, and if you inform the staff at the start of the project, they can take you to purchase an international calling card.

 Please note: Earthwatch encourages volunteers to minimize outgoing calls and immerse themselves in the experience; likewise, family and friends should restrict calls to urgent messages only.
 Emergency communications will be prioritized.